 If the amount that is to be “written-off” affects the gross sales, in such a case, you should consult your accountant before doing any further entries.
 Ensure to have a “bad debt expense” account created.

 Bad debts can create unnecessary and unexpected trouble for your business.
 Hopefully, the article was comprehensive in providing a solution and solving the issue.
-However, in case the problem persists, and you feel the need to speak to a technical expert, call QuickBooks Error Support Number 1-877-263-2742 and get your issue solved.
+However, in case the problem persists, and you feel the need to speak to a technical expert, call QuickBooks Error Support Number 1-877-263-2742 and get your issue solved without a minute delay.

 Looking for help?
 Talk to one of our experts to quickly resolve your QuickBooks problem!